 When we receive bad news our spirit is troubled, and when we receive good news our spirit is joyful.
 These are our thoughts, what goes on in our mind is spirit.

-This is why we can close our eyes and day dream or have a night vision (night dream) and it can be a fantasy or pleasant calm.
+This is why we can close our eyes and day dream or have a night vision (night dream).
+It can be a fantasy or pleasant calm.
 The ability to do this is amazing and it is by the spirit of God we can close our eyes and travel across the world.

 St. John 11